Kyriosity/use-dev/readme+/undo-redo/undo-redo_q-a.md

 1) Setting would be ambigous (is it new value within stack or new object initialization?).
 Casting would deprive `=` of brevity.
 Direct initialization will hide the type (is **1** `short`, `uint` or `long`?).
 2) operators `implicit`\\`explicit` are static - what about access to instance props and methods?

-# Third parties, copyrights and licences
-- Most pictograms and images are bounty of [Visual Studio Image Library](https://www.microsoft.com/en-us/download/details.aspx?id=35825).
-Please refer to its EULA.

-- Some pieces of code are courtesy of edu and Q&A sites (stackoverflow, codeproject and others).

-- The app take advantage of renowned 3d party libraries and frameworks, like [fluent assertions](https://fluentassertions.com/).